 Setting the stage

-In some cases, credit card representatives are authorized to lower your interest rate by three-five percent if you simply ask — so long as your account is in good standing.
+In some cases, credit card representatives are authorized to lower your interest rate if you simply ask — so long as your account is in good standing.
 This isn’t always the case, though, and if you want a bigger reduction, you will need to speak to someone with a little more clout.

 An account in good standing is your best argument when you call and ask for an interest rate reduction, no matter who you talk to.
 Before you call, review your account information.
 Have most of your payments in the past three years been on time, and amounted to at least the minimum?
 If you’ve been late with one or two payments, you might not be affected, but you will be less likely to get what you want if you habitually miss payments, or pay late.